top of page

 Industry Uses

-Custom fabrication fills gaps across sectors: jigs, machine guards, silos, HVAC frames, and bridge bearings.
+Custom fabrication fills gaps across sectors, producing jigs, machine guards, silos, HVAC frames, and bridge bearings.
 Our shops can provide one-off parts or runs using CNC cutting, bending, and certified welding.
+This capability allows for complex geometries, such as curved panels or tight-tolerance fixtures, without changing materials.
+Compared to aluminum or copper, steel often offers lower costs per unit strength, easier welding, and broad standards support.
+The result is rugged goods with precise dimensions and consistent fit, from kitchen shelves to heavy machinery.

-Singapore Metal Workshop Shops here offer full-service support, from design to finishing, across industries with tight tolerances and fast lead times.
-Trusted steel shops and master fabricators operate state-of-the-art floors equipped with CNC mills, laser cutters, press brakes, and precision tools.
+Singapore's metal workshops offer full-service support, from design to finishing, across various industries with tight tolerances and fast lead times.
+Trusted steel shops and master fabricators operate state-of-the-art facilities equipped with CNC mills, laser cutters, press brakes, and precision tools.
+The city’s strategic geographical position and ports enable reliable service to Southeast Asia and global customers with dependable delivery timelines.

 Local Context